Master how to clean a microwave in under ten minutes with our expert step-by-step guide.

 Giving your microwave a regular clean might not be the most obvious task when you're cleaning your kitchen - after all, how much more than a quick swipe over the buttons and door can it need?
 But, if left uncleaned, microwaves can have the potential to harbor harmful bacteria - especially if splatters of food are left inside.

 Luckily, the steps you need to take are quick and you can even do most of the work in the background while you complete other tasks.

-How to clean a microwave
+How to clean a microwave in five steps

 - Clean the exterior walls

 - Clean the inside of your microwave, including the inner walls, round plate, and arms

 - Remove lingering odors with either baking soda or an odor-eating gel